WICG/storage-buckets/explainer.md

 trade-offs themselves upon storage eviction during low disk space instead of losing all data.

-- **Storage partitioning**: allowing applications to group data.
-Applications can also choose to group data via buckets by user account on a shared device, or by time frame if an application would like to prioritize last accessed data.
+- **Storage division**: allowing applications to divide and organize their data.
+Whether it's by user account on a shared device or by feature, web applications can choose to divide their data into slices via buckets however they would like.

 - **Quota management**: applications can be smart with quota usage by keeping track of quota usage per bucket and reserving quota before a write,